The Geek Feminism blog is a feminist space. We welcome discussion that encourages and supports women in geek communities.

 We don’t allow anonymous comments here.
 You must use a name of some sort (a pseudonym is fine), and provide a real email address (visible only to the moderators).
 We ask that you use the same name and email address each time you comment, to build continuity and reputation.

-You are more than welcome to link to your own site in the URL section of your comment, and to post links to relevant stuff on your site (eg
+We have periodic classifieds posts that allow promotion of events, products and opportunities with geek feminist interest.
+Otherwise, you are more than welcome to link to your own site in the URL section of your comment, and to post links to relevant stuff on your site (eg

 I wrote a blog on this topic once…)